Battle of Yultong: Aftermath

 For their actions, Capt.
 Conrado D. Yap was posthumously awarded the Philippine Medal of Valor and the U.S. Distinguished Service Cross, while Lt.
-Jose Artiaga, Jr. was posthumously awarded the Philippine Distinguished Conduct Star.
+Jose Artiaga Jr. was posthumously awarded the Philippine Distinguished Conduct Star.
 On July 27, 2018, Capt.
 Yap was awarded the First Class Taegeuk Cordon of the Order of Military Merit on the 65th anniversary of the Korean Armistice Agreement.

-The 10th Battalion Combat Team reported 12 killed, 38 wounded, and 6 missing in action.
+The 10th Battalion Combat Team reported around 12 killed, 38 wounded, and 6 missing in action, however a tourism office in Yeoncheon discussing the monument to the battle and Filipino sacrifice claims 125 souls fell in the battle.
 PVA losses were reported to be more than 500 killed and 2 captured.

+A total of 7,740 Filipino officers and men served in Korea.
+They suffered 116 killed in action, 299 wounded and 57 missing (41 repatriated during POW exchanges).
+The last of the Philippine troops left Korea on 13 May 1955.

-On 24 April 1951, the 10th BCT was attached to the British 29th Brigade Group as a reserve force, and would later participate in the attempted rescue of the Gloucestershire Regiment during the Battle of the Imjin River.
+Despite losing many troops against the 65th Infantry Regiment, the PVA succeeded in establishing a regiment-size bridgehead south of the Imjin on the morning of 23 April 1951, leading to orders for a withdrawal to the Kansas Line, on 24 April 1951, the 10th BCT was attached to the British 29th Brigade Group as a reserve force and would later participate in the attempted rescue of the Gloucestershire Regiment during the Battle of the Imjin River.

 On 22 April 1966, the 15th anniversary of the Chinese Spring Offensive, a monument was erected to commemorate the battle in Yeoncheon, South Korea.